-Bit Access & Default Description 23:16 RO 06h Base Class Code (BCC): This 8-bit value indicates the base class code for the (G)MCH.
+Bit Access & Default Description 23:16 RO 06h Base Class Code (BCC): This is an 8-bit value that indicates the base class code for the GMCH.
 06h = Bridge device.
-15:8 RO 00h Sub-Class Code (SUBCC): This 8-bit value indicates the category of bridge of the (G)MCH.
-00h = Host Bridge.
+15:8 RO 00h Sub-Class Code (SUBCC): This is an 8-bit value that indicates the category of Bridge into which the GMCH falls.
+OOh = Host Bridge.
 7:0 RO 00h Programming Interface (PI): This is an 8-bit value that indicates the programming interface of this device.
 This value does not specify a particular register set layout and provides no practical use for this device.